A general framework for circular local likelihood regression: Selection of the smoothing parameter

 \section{Selection of the smoothing parameter}

 As in all kernel methods, the selection of the smoothing parameter is of great importance, since it substantially affects the performance of the estimator.
 However, when employing circular kernels, the role of the smoothing (concentration) parameter is opposite to the role of the bandwidth when using \textit{linear} kernels.
 When the concentration $\kappa$ is very small, the estimation procedure leads to a global fit of a sine-polynomial of degree $p$, whereas if $\kappa$ is very large, the estimation results in the interpolation of the data.
+Thus, it is necessary to select a smoothing parameter which correctly balances the bias and variance of the estimator, and therefore minimizes the MSE.

+In the particular case of the normal likelihood (least-squares regression), \citet{DiMarzioetal2009} derived an expression for the optimal smoothing parameter minimizing the asymptotic MSE of the estimator when $p=1$ and $\nu=0$, and specifying the von Mises density as the kernel.
+In the hyperspherical setting, where it is assumed that the predictor lies on a hypersphere of arbitrary dimension, \citet{Garcia-Portugues2014} derived an optimal expression for the concentration minimizing the MSE which, in the particular case of the circumference and a von Mises kernel, is equivalent to the optimal parameter obtained by \citet{DiMarzioetal2009}.
+Note that, however, in order to select a smoothing parameter in practice, the only proposals available in the literature are a rule of thumb based on a preliminary parametric estimator \citep{Garcia-Portugues2014} and a cross-validation method implemented by \citet{Oliveira_etal_2013}.

+In this paper, a new selection rule for the concentration parameter, not only for the least-squares setting but also for the general likelihood scenario, is proposed.
 In order to automatically select a smoothing parameter for the estimation of $ g^{(\nu)}(\theta_0)$, we can minimize an estimation of the integrated version of the Mean Squared Error (MSE):

 where $\widehat{\mbox{MSE}}_{p,\nu}(\theta_0;\kappa)$ denotes an estimator of the MSE of $ g^{(\nu)}(\theta_0)$ constructed with the concentration parameter $\kappa$.
 This quantity can be obtained by approximating the bias and variance of the estimator as described in Sections~\ref{subseq:bias} and \ref{subsec:variance}, respectively, obtaining the bias and variance estimates given by (\ref{eq:bias_estimation}) and (\ref{eq:variance_estimation}).
-Then, the estimated MSE is given by

-Note that in order to estimate the MSE, it is necessary to first select a pilot smoothing parameter, $\kappa^*$, and fit locally a sine-polynomial of degree $p+a$.
+Then, the estimated MSE is given by $ \widehat{\mbox{MSE}}_{p,\nu}(\theta_0;\kappa)=\hat{B}^2_{p,\nu}(\theta_0;\kappa) + \hat{V}_{p,\nu}(\theta_0;\kappa)$.
+Note that in order to estimate the MSE it is necessary to first select a pilot smoothing parameter, $\kappa^*$, and fit locally a sine-polynomial of degree $p+a$.
 Thus, we will refer to this smoothing parameter selection method as the refined rule, since first we have to select a preliminary smoothing parameter.